SPACER4IESPACERSP

 How many cars were restored as a model J because of a picture they received?
 I know of a couple for sure.
 It is hard to restore a car properly when you do not have access to the information you need.
 Hopefully this website can help future generations with such problems if we do the proper research as we go and document sources of information.

 Does your Sears have a letter stamped into the frame along with the serial number?
 If you have a Sears, please check the serial number stamped into the frame and see if a model letter is also stamped.
 I suppose it is possible that the Model Letters only appears on the brass plate.
+I now believe this was the case.
+Only the number was stamped on the frame.
 I would like to know for sure.
-I feel like I have seen a Sears with the letter also stamped into the frame.
+I feel like I have seen a Sears with the letter also stamped into the frame, but from the evidence I have recieved to this point, it appears that only the number was stamped into the frame, with the Model Letter stamped into the data plate on the back of the body, along with the serial number matching the frame number.

 So what do people think?